-is the name of the table you create, in which to save the stored procedure results.
+is the name of the table you create to save the stored procedure results.
 This is an optional parameter.
+If you pass a table name for result_tabl_name that does not already exist, sp_monitorconfig creates a table to hold the result set.